-Oil drops below $60 as China virus drives demand concern
+Oil drops below $60 as China virus stokes demand concern

 OPEC+ “have the capability and flexibility needed to respond to any developments, by taking the necessary actions to support oil market stability, if the situation so requires,” Prince Abdulaziz said.

-Brent crude oil prices have dropped by more than 14% since a spike in tensions between the United States and Iran briefly lifted prices above $70 a barrel on Jan.
+Brent crude oil prices have dropped by almost a fifth since a spike in tensions between the United States and Iran briefly lifted prices above $70 a barrel on Jan.
 8.

 The losses since are in spite of a 75% drop in output from Libya to less than 300,000 bpd due to an ongoing blockade of oilfields.